cliff-rosen/adam-bot/_specs/Job Mandate Interview - How It Works.md

 Better: The prompt is *generated* each turn based on current state.
 We pull the current section and captured items from the database, and build a focused prompt containing only what's relevant right now.

 Why explain all four sections when we're only working on one?
-Why list completed items from previous sections?
-Strip it down to what matters for *this* decision.
+Why include the tool calls and responses from previous turns?
+Strip out the internal machinery; keep the conversation and a focused state summary.

 ### The Mental Shift